pere0234/SQL-Projects/README.md

   * Cultural Site
     * A list of cultural sites is maintained in the database.
 They include such items as historic buildings, works of art, archaeological sites, libraries, and museums.
     * Each site is listed by site ID, province, name, and location coordinates.

+  * Natural Site
+    * A list of natural sites is maintained in the database.
+They include those that contain elements of both natural and cultural significance.
+    * Each site is listed by site ID, province, name, and location coordinates.